convox/console-app/README.md

 Set `LDAP_BIND` to a full bind string where `%s` will be substituted for the user's email address.

+If your LDAP server does not have a valid certificate issued by a known CA, you can disable certificate validation:

+    $ convox env set -a console LDAP_VERIFY=no

 Promote the environment changes

     $ convox releases promote -a console --wait